-Since we’re not that knowledgeable about Taiwanese tea, the staff were happy to help us out and introduce each tea and flavors so we could find the one we liked.
+Since we’re not that knowledgeable about Taiwanese tea, the staff were happy to help us out and introduce each tea and flavor so we could find the one we liked.

 They even provided us with this super informative leaflet about all their teas: